 Car accidents don’t cause physical injuries alone; psychological and emotional states also get affected.
 If you get into a tragic accident, you may develop post-traumatic stress disorder (PTSD) or “car phobia,” i.e., an unusual fear of driving a vehicle or sitting in one.

 A psychologist may help by offering coping techniques to overcome the symptoms.
 But the unpleasant news is, phobias or psychological traumas aren’t treatable in one appointment, meaning the bills may be unbearable in case of delayed recovery.
 Nonetheless, we recommend you seek help as soon as you develop the first symptoms to speed up healing and save on costs.

-But most importantly, you want to consult your personal injury lawyer to help you seek justice and compensation for your psychological injuries due to a car crash.
+But most importantly, you want to consult your injury lawyer to help you seek justice and compensation for your hidden injuries that are psychological psychological in nature due to a car crash.

 Did you know that about 5.4 million Americans struggle with paralysis today?
 The condition occurs when the spinal cord loses its normal functioning due to an accident or disease.
 It can affect the entire body or just some parts.

 When an accident occurs and impacts the spinal cord, it consequently causes blockage of signals from the brain to the nerves.
 This makes the injured person unable to move part of the body impacted.

 Don’t get it wrong, though; paralysis can result from various factors, with spinal cord injuries taking the lion’s share due to its vulnerability in case of a crash.
 Other causes may include blocked arteries (muscle damage), head and neck injuries.